ruslanyussupov/popular-movies/README.md

 # Udacity Popular Movies App Project
-This app shows popular and most rated movies from themoviedb.org You can add movies to favorites and access them without an internet connection.
+This app shows popular and most rated movies from themoviedb.org You can add movies to favorites, and access them without an internet connection.

 To use the app, you should add your own API_KEY inside `gradle.properties`.
 To get API Key visit [The Movie DB](https://www.themoviedb.org/) website.